Everything is still weird.

 I am tired of thinking so hard.
 Tired of being so serious.
 It invites a lot of criticism, and I’m sorry to say this but I think that people are still confused about what’s important.
 The world’s on fire and I can’t even get the people in my own home to change their behavior.
 Not that I should; they are their own people.
 Being isolated sucks, so what else are young people who are trying to become adults supposed to do?
 I wish we had an electric car - one that is a few years old.
 I barely drive, anyway, but I feel it’s important for me to not consume so much.
 So, I’m just going to continue singing, making art, making love, reading, cooking, walking, sitting in the grass, and being accused of not doing things I “should” do.
 I want to work to live, not live to work.
 It has become non-negotiable.
 The stress was killing me.
 It’s a real challenge for me because of the indoctrination I endured.
 I have a difficult time relaxing and not worrying.
 I pick up on a lot of little stuff.
 Too much stuff.
 Plus, I have way too many ideas, but things I still have to do because I am not a fucking aristocrat.
 I don’t have money to pay Minions to do my bidding.
 Furthermore, I’m not sure that’s something I believe in.

 I’m hoping that we actually have immunity after having the illness itself and then two doses of the vaccine.
 It’s scary hearing what’s going on in Malaysia right now.
 Coming out the other side of it, I feel like I know how to treat it, but I am not a medical professional.
 Furthermore, the approaches I have taken are anti-authoritarian and question a lot of the standard medical dogma.
 This is my space and I can write whatever I want here, but it’s too much work, and I’m still testing my theories.
 Something odd happened in India, though.
-If it really was from Ivermectin, then the CDC needs to pony up.
+If it really was from Ivermectin, then the CDC needs to pony up [EDIT 9/10/2021 - at this time it doesn't seem like ivermectin has been shown to be very effective, according to the Cochrane Database].
 I’m letting my family go on with their lives, and I am seeing people when I have energy, but I may start wearing a mask again because of the new wave.
 We are all vaccinated.
 I have heard other people say they might do this because they enjoyed not having colds and flu.
 I was hoping that people would figure this out during the pandemic and desire to take responsibility for the general spread of airborne disease.

 I can’t imagine what it would be like to be a young person right now.
 Their grandparents’ generation made everything so expensive already, and COVID was just another excuse for the wealthy to make it worse.
 It was heartbreaking to see so many people arguing that it was more important to protect industries than it was to protect lives.
 I wonder if they knew that they were making that argument.